The Mechanics of

 The punctuation still stays inside the quotation marks.

-something they’re just thinking and not actually saying, you don’t need to use
+they’re just thinking and not actually saying, you don’t need to use quotation

-just thinking, I need to go to church, you could write it like this: [I need to go to
+thinking, I need to go to church, you could write it like this: [I need to go to church,

 preference though.